rust-lang/cargo/src/doc/pkgid-spec.md

 # Package ID Specifications

-Subcommands of cargo frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
+Subcommands of Cargo frequently need to refer to a particular package within a dependency graph for various operations like updating, cleaning, building, etc.
-To solve this problem, cargo supports Package ID Specifications.
+To solve this problem, Cargo supports Package ID Specifications.
 A specification is a string which is used to uniquely refer to one package within a graph of packages.